hashicorp/terraform-provider-azurerm/website/docs/d/maps_account.html.markdown

 * `primary_access_key` - The primary key used to authenticate and authorize access to the Maps REST APIs.

 * `secondary_access_key` - The primary key used to authenticate and authorize access to the Maps REST APIs.
-The second key is given to provide seemless key regeneration.
+The second key is given to provide seamless key regeneration.

 * `x_ms_client_id` - A unique identifier for the Maps Account.